Showing posts with label parenting. Show all posts

 Lessons from the Lab: Five Years of Pixels, Patience, and Parenting

-Every parent knows that moment when your child's teacher sends home the volunteer signup sheet.
-You scan the options—field trip chaperone, book fair helper, classroom reader—and somewhere between "lunch duty" and "party planning," you spot something that makes you pause.
+Every parent knows that moment when their child's teacher sends home the volunteer signup sheet.
+You scan the options field trip chaperone, book fair helper, classroom reader, and somewhere between "lunch duty" and "party planning," you spot something that makes you pause.
 For me, that something was "computer lab assistant."

 The volunteer signup sheet represented an opportunity I couldn't pass up: a chance to spend an additional hour or two each week in Faith's world, to see her in her element, and to be part of her school experience in a meaningful way that balanced out other commitments.